NeoLegends/sutp/standard/SUTP.md

 1. Check what B's last `window size` is
     - If the window size is larger than the payload A wishes to send, A may proceed
-    - Otherwise A must wait until B has informed A about free window space (usually by responding with ACK / NAK for some packets)
+    - Otherwise A must wait until B has informed A about free window space (usually by responding with ACK / NAK for some segments)
 1. Potentially apply compression to `d` and compile payload chunk containing `d`
 1. Subtract `d`s size from the local copy of B's window size
 1. Set a timer `tAbort` guarding against complete protocol or network failure.
 The authors recommend a value of at least 30 seconds for a regular wired internet connection, a larger value for wireless or mobile networks.